Atmosphere or onward movement

 If the next morning is a connection

-Station/Ensanche gets stronger, especially if bags are heavy or the flight path is uncertain.
+Station/Ensanche gets stronger, especially if bags are heavy, the train or bus is fixed, or the flight path is uncertain.

 Weather fallback